SuriSureda/wtp/README.md

 To use the WhatsThePlan Discord Bot, follow these simple steps:

-1. Invite the WhatsThePlan bot to your Discord server using the provided invite link.
+1. Invite the WhatsThePlan bot to your Discord server using this [link](https://bit.ly/whats_the_plan).
 2. Use the `/select` command with the list of options you want to choose from and, if needed, specify the separator.
 For example:

     ![Simple /select command](images/simple.png)